-You should aim to develop the following 7 spiritually productive activities into habits so that you can hopefully continue benefitting from them throughout your life.
-I consider these activities as the spiritual ‘bread and butter’ of any productive Muslim.
+You should aim to develop the following 7 spiritually productive activities into habits so that you can hopefully continue benefiting from them throughout your life.

 Develop a habit of praying Tahajjud and continuing to pray them for an entire 30 days; this will set you on better footing to continue with the Night Prayer for the rest of the year inshaAllah.

 Here’s a productive Muslim’s top secret to a productive day: 2 rak’ahs known as the Duha prayer which you may pray at anytime after sunrise till before the sun reaches its zenith (around 30 minutes before Dhuhr).